What’s the Best Age for Camp?

 You probably want a number here.
 If you’re only going to read these first two sentences, then I’ll pick the age of nine.

 But my real answer is a bit more complex.
 When to start sending your child to sleep-away camp is a decision that depends on you, your parenting style, and your child’s temperament.
 Many kids have extremely fun and successful camp experiences as young as six years old, but that’s too young for most kids.
 And, for some parents, the thought of their child EVER going to camp (without them) is unimaginable.
-If you’re one of those parents, please read Five Reasons Great Parents Send Their Kids to Camp.
+If you’re one of those parents, please read 10 Reasons Great Parents Choose Summer Camp for Their Kids.
 Sometimes, “he’s not ready for camp” actually means you’re not ready.
 Realizing that your child can be okay without you is sometimes hard on parents, and it’s a big step to let them have the independent experience of summer camp.

 These are the guidelines I recommend to parents who are ready to send their child to camp but aren’t sure what age is best.